 Hiding Their Addiction

 You may find yourself attempting to conceal their addiction by hiding their drugs or alcohol in discreet places, covering up for them with lies, or coming up with justifications for their behavior.
-This behavior might stem from feelings of embarrassment, fear of consequences, or a desire to shield them from facing the repercussions of their actions.
+This behavior might stem from embarrassment, fear of consequences, or a desire to shield them from facing the repercussions of their actions.

 Doing Things for Them